 The U.S. Treasury does not plan to start selling its remaining shares in General Motors Co

-The Treasury, which holds a 32 percent stake in the top U.S. automaker, plans to wait on a secondary offering in light of GM's recent share performance, and the earliest possible time for its follow-on sale is August, these people said.
+The Treasury, which holds a 32 percent stake in the top U.S. automaker, will wait on a secondary offering in light of GM's recent share performance, and the earliest possible time for its follow-on sale is August, these people said.

-Six months after GM's $23.1 billion initial public offering, investors have been speculating that the U.S. Treasury is itching to sell a big part of its remaining stake after the lock-up period for selling by major shareholders expires on May 22.
+Six months after GM's $23.1 billion initial public offering, investors have been speculating that Treasury might rush to sell its remaining stake after the lock-up period for selling by major shareholders expires on May 22.

 Before the IPO, GM was touted as a restructured company with a drastically lower break-even point in North America, a leading market position in China and other emerging markets, turnaround potential in Europe and a strong lineup of new fuel-efficient cars such as the Chevrolet Cruze and plug-in hybrid electric Chevy Volt.

-(Reporting by Soyoung Kim; Editing by Derek Caney and Robert MacMillan)
+(Reporting by Soyoung Kim; Editing by Derek Caney, Robert MacMillan, Matthew Lewis and Steve Orlofsky)